fhollenbach/RCrashcourse/CourseNotes.md

 *Character* data is anything that includes non-numeric characters and is not logical.
 Characters are known as *strings* in Stata.
 In *R*, character variables are depicted and entered inside quotation marks.
+You can not perform mathematical calculations on characters.

 ``` r
 "Florian" ## florian is of type character